 Some other possible contenders throughout the state include Los Angeles Mayor Eric Garcetti, Long Beach Mayor Robert Garcia, Secretary of State Alex Padilla, Rep. Karen Bass of Los Angeles and Rep. Katie Porter of Orange County.

 Bill James, the chair of the Santa Clara County Democratic Party, said the state is fortunate to have so many talented candidates.
-The SCCDP currently is not endorsing anyone but he said he believes most Democratic activists hope the governor will chose a progressive who supports universal health care, reproductive rights and an aggressive approach to fighting climate change.
+The SCCDP is not currently endorsing anyone, but James believes most Democratic activists hope the governor will chose a progressive who supports universal health care, reproductive rights and an aggressive approach to fighting climate change.

 “There also seems to be a lot of interest for the governor to name someone who will represent the diversity of California,” he said.